The Dark Side of the Moon: Background

-Following Meddle in 1971, Pink Floyd assembled for a tour of Britain, Japan and the United States in December of that year.
-In a band meeting at drummer Nick Mason's home in Camden, bassist Roger Waters proposed that a new album could form part of the tour.
-Waters conceived an album that dealt with things that "make people mad", focusing on the pressures associated with the band's arduous lifestyle, and dealing with the mental health problems suffered by former band member Syd Barrett.
+Following Meddle in 1971, Pink Floyd assembled for a tour of Britain, Japan and the United States that December.
+In a band meeting at the home of the drummer, Nick Mason, in North London, the bassist, Roger Waters, proposed that a new album could form part of the tour.
+Waters conceived an album that dealt with things that "make people mad", focusing on the pressures associated with the band's arduous lifestyle, and dealing with the mental health problems suffered by the former band member Syd Barrett.
 The band had explored a similar idea with the 1969 concert suite The Man and The Journey.
-In an interview for Rolling Stone, guitarist David Gilmour said: "I think we all thought – and Roger definitely thought – that a lot of the lyrics that we had been using were a little too indirect.
+In an interview for Rolling Stone, the guitarist, David Gilmour, said: "I think we all thought – and Roger definitely thought – that a lot of the lyrics that we had been using were a little too indirect.
 There was definitely a feeling that the words were going to be very clear and specific."

-For the most part, the whole band approved of Waters' concept for an album unified by a single theme.
-Waters, Gilmour, Mason and keyboardist Richard Wright participated in the writing and production of the new material, and Waters created the early demo tracks at his Islington home in a small studio built in his garden shed.
-Parts of the album were taken from previously unused material; the opening line of "Breathe" came from an earlier work by Waters and Ron Geesin, written for the soundtrack of The Body, and the basic structure of "Us and Them" was borrowed from an original composition, "The Violent Sequence" by Wright for Zabriskie Point.
+The band approved of Waters' concept for an album unified by a single theme, and all the members participated in writing and producing material.
+Waters created demo tracks in a small studio in a garden shed at his home in Islington.
+Parts of the album were taken from previously unused material; the opening line of "Breathe" came from an earlier work by Waters and Ron Geesin, written for the soundtrack of The Body, and the basic structure of "Us and Them" was borrowed from an original composition, "The Violent Sequence", by the keyboardist, Richard Wright, for Zabriskie Point.
 The band rehearsed at a warehouse in London owned by the Rolling Stones and at the Rainbow Theatre in Finsbury Park, London.
 They also purchased extra equipment, which included new speakers, a PA system, a 28-track mixing desk with a four channel quadraphonic output, and a custom-built lighting rig.
 Nine tonnes of kit was transported in three lorries.
 This would be the first time the band had taken an entire album on tour.
 The album had been given the provisional title of Dark Side of the Moon (an allusion to lunacy, rather than astronomy).
 After discovering that title had already been used by another band, Medicine Head, it was temporarily changed to Eclipse.
 The new material was premiered at The Dome in Brighton, on 20 January 1972, and after the commercial failure of Medicine Head's album the title was changed back to the band's original preference.